jax-ml/jax/docs/notebooks/neural_network_with_tfds_data.md

 +++ {"id": "xC1CMcVNYwxm"}

-We've now used the whole of the JAX API: `grad` for derivatives, `jit` for speedups and `vmap` for auto-vectorization.
+We've now used most of the JAX API: `grad` for derivatives, `jit` for speedups and `vmap` for auto-vectorization.
 We used NumPy to specify all of our computation, and borrowed the great data loaders from `tensorflow/datasets`, and ran the whole thing on the GPU.